aziddddd/flask-project/README.md

-Web Framework Development with dockerized Flask and PostgreSQL using docker-compose.
+Web Framework Development with dockerized Flask and Heroku PostgreSQL using docker-compose.

-UPDATE : Sorry, still in progress.